FrameOracle: Learning What to See and How Much to See in Videos: Experiments

 \subsection{Experiment Settings}

-\textbf{Implementation Details.} We train two versions of FrameOracle, using uniformly sampled frames as selector inputs: one with 16 frames and another with 64 frames, respectively.
-Both of them use DINOv2~\citep{oquab2024dinov2} as the visual encoder and Qwen2.5-VL as the tokenizer.
-Training follows the four-stage curriculum described in Section~\ref{subsec:training}, progressively optimizing the Rank Head and K Head using proxy signals and FrameOracle-41K annotations.
-In Stages~2 and~3, we adopt Qwen2.5-VL-3B as the backbone VLM for supervision.
-For the 64-frame selector, we additionally cap the maximum predicted $K$ at 16 during Stage~3 to ensure comparability with the experimental settings.
-All experiments are run on 8$\times$H100 GPUs.
-Detailed hyperparameter settings, including learning rates, batch sizes, and training durations for each stage, are provided in Appendix~\ref{app:impl}.
+\textbf{Implementation Details.} We train two FrameOracle versions, taking 16 or 64 uniformly sampled frames as input.
+Both use DINOv2~\citep{oquab2024dinov2} as the visual encoder and Qwen2.5-VL as the text tokenizer.
+Training follows the staged curriculum described in Section~\ref{subsec:training}.
+For supervision in Stages~2 and~3, we adopt Qwen2.5-VL-3B as the backbone VLM.
+For the 64-frame selector, the predicted $K$ is capped at 16 during Stage~3 to ensure comparability with experiments.
+All training runs use 8$\times$H100 GPUs.
+Full hyperparameter details, including learning rates, batch sizes, and per-stage training times, are provided in Appendix~\ref{app:impl}.

 \textbf{Benchmarks.} We evaluate FrameOracle on six widely adopted video benchmarks, which can be divided into long-video and short-video understanding tasks.
-For long-video understanding, we include EgoSchema \citep{mangalam2023egoschema}, LongVideoBench \citep{wu2024longvideobench}, MLVU \citep{zhou2025mlvu}, and Video-MME \citep{fu2025videomme}, all of which require reasoning over extended temporal contexts ranging from minutes to hours.
-These datasets emphasize challenges such as cross-event reasoning, global consistency, and temporal grounding across lengthy sequences.
-For short-video understanding, we evaluate on NExTQA \citep{xiao2021nextqa}, and Perception \citep{pătrăucean2023perceptiontest}, which involve clips typically within tens of seconds.
-These benchmarks focus on fine-grained event recognition, local temporal relations, and reasoning within concise videos.
-We follow the LMMs-Eval library \citep{zhang2025lmmseval} for evaluation, and report accuracy across all benchmarks.
+For long-video understanding, we include EgoSchema \citep{mangalam2023egoschema} (all videos 3 min), LongVideoBench \citep{wu2024longvideobench} (average $\sim$12 min), MLVU \citep{zhou2025mlvu} (average $\sim$12 min), and Video-MME \citep{fu2025videomme} (average $\sim$17 min), all of which require reasoning over extended temporal contexts \textbf{ranging from minutes to hours}.\ These datasets emphasize challenges such as cross-event reasoning, global consistency, and temporal grounding across lengthy sequences.
+For short-video understanding, we evaluate on NExTQA \citep{xiao2021nextqa} and Perception \citep{pătrăucean2023perceptiontest}, which contain clips typically under one minute and focus on fine-grained event recognition, local temporal relations, and reasoning within concise videos.
+Evaluation follows the LMMs-Eval library \citep{zhang2025lmmseval}, and we report accuracy across all benchmarks.